 Next, you’ll need to make a simple half water/half olive oil mixture in your chosen saucepan.
 Add your prepared CBD cannabis buds and get comfortable, because you’re going to be here for a while.

-Start the heat at quite a low setting, stirring the water and oil mixture constantly to ensure nothing clumps up or gets stuck to the bottom of the pan.
+Start the heat at quite a low setting and stir the water and oil mixture constantly.
+This will ensure nothing clumps up or gets stuck to the bottom of the pan.

 You want to keep increasing the heat slowly, until the water within the mixture starts to approach boiling temperature.
 You can tell it’s doing this because tiny bubbles will begin floating to the surface in anticipation of it beginning to fully boil.
 Once you’ve reached this point, dial the heat back a little bit and try and stick to a low boil.
 Your ideal temperature for infusing CBD into olive oil is in the realm of 200˚F.